Hasm Movement: History

-Armed campaign

 2016

-On 16 July, 2016 militants opened fire on a police vehicle in Tamiyyah, Faiyum, killing one officer and two were wounded in the attack.
+On 16 July 2016 militants opened fire on a police vehicle in Tamiyyah, Faiyum, killing one officer and two were wounded in the attack.

 On 5 August, the Hasm Movement claimed responsibility for an assassination attempt on the former Grand Mufti of Egypt Ali Gomaa.

-On September 4 conscripst of the Central Security Forces were wounded after tried to defuse an improvised device in the city of Damietta.
+On 4 September conscripts of the Central Security Forces were wounded after they tried to defuse an improvised device in the city of Damietta.
 The Hasm Movement claimed this attack.
-Four days later, militants shot dead a police officer, in Sixth of October city, Giza.
+Four days later, militants shot dead and robbed a police officer, in Sixth of October city, Giza.

 Weeks later (29 September), the Hasm movement attempted to kill Zakaria Abdel Aziz, a senior assistant to Egypt's top prosecutor, as he was returning home from his office in eastern Cairo.
 The bomb failed to kill or hurt Aziz and his entourage, though one passerby was injured and taken to hospital.

-Days later, militants attacked a police officer near his house in Mahmoudiyah, Beheira, killing the officer.
+Days later, militants killed a police officer near his house in El Mahmoudiyah, Beheira Governorate.

-On 4 November 2016, the Hasm movement claimed responsibility for an assassination attempt on local judge Ahmed Aboul Fotouh in Nasr City.
-Judge Fotouh was one of three judges who sentenced former Islamist President Mohamed Morsi to twenty years in prison in 2015.
+On 4 November 2016, the Hasm movement claimed responsibility for an assassination attempt on judge Ahmed Aboul Fotouh in Nasr City.
+Fotouh was one of three judges who sentenced former Islamist President Mohamed Morsi to twenty years in prison in 2015.

 On 9 December 2016, the Hasm Movement claimed responsibility for an attack on a checkpoint on a main road near the Giza pyramid complex on the outskirts of Cairo, which killed six police officers.

 2017

-Militants opened fire an Egyptian National Police (ENP) vehicle in Ibsheway, Faiyum, leaving one officer killed and other wounded.
+Militants opened fire on an Egyptian National Police (ENP) vehicle in Ibsheway, Faiyum, leaving one officer killed and other wounded.